moosessander-collab/azure-learn-labs/Moodul1/Network security/lab-notes/Network access configuration notes.md

 ### Challenge for myself

-However the message is too "default" and I wanted to change it to smt more funny and welcoming.
+The prompt message was too "default" and I wanted to change it to smt more funny and welcoming.

 So to change it I ran ```az vm list-ip-addresses``` again.